Kitware/vtk-book/VTKBook/12Chapter12.md

 **The Virtual Frog**

 To demonstrate the processing of segmented data we will use a dataset derived from a frog.
 This data was prepared at Lawrence Berkeley National Laboratories and is included with their permission on the CD-ROM accompanying this book.
 The data was acquired by physically slicing the frog and photographing the slices.
 The original segmented data is in the form of tissue masks with one file per tissue.
 There are 136 slices per tissue and 15 different tissues.
 Each slice is 470 by 500 pixels.
 (To accommodate the volume readers we have in VTK, we processed the mask files and combined them all in one file for each slice.)
-We used integer numbers 1-15 to represent the 15 tissues. **Figure 12-6** shows an original slice, a labeled slice, and a composite of the two representations.
+We used integer numbers 1-15 to represent the 15 tissues. {ref}`Figure 12-6 <Figure-12-6>` shows an original slice, a labeled slice, and a composite of the two representations.

 {#Figure-12-6 .figure-target}
 &nbsp;